-The federal Fair Labor Standards Act (FLSA) applies to many companies, from small family operations to a large corporations.
+The federal Fair Labor Standards Act (FLS) applies to many companies, from small family operations to a large corporations.
 Alleged violations of this law can have a significant impact on your business.
-Even the most conscientious employers can find themselves charged with FLSA violations requiring expert representation to defend against the charges and protect their company and reputation.
+Even the most conscientious employers can find themselves charged with FLS violations requiring expert representation to defend against the charges and protect their company and reputation.

-At Lieser Skaff Alexander, we defend and protect the business interests of employers and help them navigate the complexities of the ever-changing set of employment laws and regulations.
+At Lieser Skaff, we defend and protect the business interests of employers and help them navigate the complexities of the ever-changing set of employment laws and regulations.